coreyolson/almostno.js/README.md

 ![Minified + Gzip](https://img.shields.io/bundlephobia/minzip/almostnojs)
 ![Flexible & Easy to Learn](https://img.shields.io/badge/flexible-Easy%20to%20Learn-gold)

-AlmostNo.js is a lightweight JavaScript library (~4 KB gzipped) designed for DOM manipulation, event handling, animations, and state management.
+AlmostNo.js is a lightweight and highly flexible JavaScript library perfect for prototyping small projects designed for DOM manipulation, event handling, animations, and state management.
+It follows a minimalist approach, making it a fast, modern alternative with a familiar API.

+AlmostNo.js is a **lightweight**, **flexible** JavaScript library built for modern DOM manipulation, event handling, animations, **persistent state**, reusable **components**, and **server-side rendering (SSR)**.
 It follows a minimalist approach, making it a fast, modern alternative with a familiar API.

 ## Features